 A Nairobi National Park Safari isn’t complete without an amazing guide.
-That’s why when my friend Kate and I were making plans we decided to explore with The Emakoko.
+That’s why when my friend Kate and I were making plans to explore the park, after a few days in Nairobi, we decided to with The Emakoko.
 Bordering the National Park with frequent animal visitors it is the perfect spot to immerse yourself in nature.

 This blog post includes all you need to know about a Nairobi National Park Safari including some history, when to visit, all about The Emakoko, and the animals you’ll see there.

 The Nairobi National Park opened on December 16, 1946 and spans 117 square kilometers.
 What makes this national park so special is its proximity to Nairobi.
 It is the only national park in the world located next to a major city.
 From certain parts of the park, you can even see the city in the distance.

 In Nairobi National Park visitors can enjoy Game Drives, picnicking, camping, and enjoying the short walking trails over by the Hippo Pools.

 Additionally, the park and Kenyan President Daniel Arap Moi made headlines in 1989 when 122 tons of ivory were burnt in the park.
 The ivory was seized from poachers and markets before burning to show Kenya’s dedication and a zero-tolerance policy for the ivory trade.